How To Easily Clean Stuck-On Food On Cast Iron Skillet

 I don’t have to go that far.
 My way of cleaning stuck-on food from cast iron is by far easiest for me.

-Then I simply turn off the heat & place a lid on the skillet.
-I’ll let it all cool down on it’s own as I go about my other kitchen-cleaning tasks.
+Turn off the heat & place a lid on the skillet.
+I’ll let it cool down on it’s own as I go about my other kitchen-cleaning tasks.

 This basically steams loose the stuck-on food.
 By the time I finish cleaning the kitchen, the water in the skillet has cooled.

-So I remove the lid and use my spatula to effortlessly scrape away the previously stuck-on food.
+So I remove the lid and use my spatula to effortlessly scrape away the softened food.

 Stuck-on food frustrating you while cleaning your cast-iron skillet?
 I've found an EASY way to get it clean.
 Check out my lazy-cook's method! #TexasHomesteader